We Welcome Your Application to Join Us!

 A 24-ounce bike bottle is ideal (on arrival you will receive a second bottle from us).

 A CamelBak or Platypus (or similar) with a 2- or 3-liter capacity.
 Must be a high-visibility color (if it is not hi-vis, you must cover it with hi-vis fabric or tape).
 The hydration system should be designed to primarily carry water (if it is too big it will be uncomfortable to wear all day).

 - Touring Bicycle & Rear Rack

-One of the following bikes is required: Trek 520, Surly Long Haul Trucker, Fuji Touring, Jamis Aurora, Novarra Randonee.
-These bikes must be in excellent condition and have been purchased in the past 48 months.
-Other bicycles will not be accepted.
-Please see the Right Bicycle for Your Overland Trip for more information about acceptable bikes and traveling with your bike.
+One of the following bikes is required: Trek 520, Surly Long Haul Trucker or Surly Disc Trucker, Fuji Touring or Fuji Touring Disc, Kona Sutra, Cinelli Hobootlegger, Salsa Marrakesh, Novara Randonee, KHS TR 101 or Co-Op Cycles Adv.
+1.1.
+These bikes must be in excellent condition and must have been purchased in the past 48 months.
+Other bicycles are not acceptable.
+Please see the Right Bicycle for Your Overland Trip for more information.

 - Bungee Cords (4)

 These should be 18-24" in length.
 Bungee cords are included with an Overland bike rental.